-Hundreds of research and testing hours have yielded us a selection of value investing strategies and criteria that we are proud to call our own.
-We will show you what criteria to put together to meet your investing needs.
+Hundreds of research and testing hours have yielded us a selection of value-investing strategies and criteria we are proud to call our own.
+We will show you the criteria to meet your investing needs.

 Value Investing Effort & Risk

-The effort to implement a value investing strategy is undoubtedly a lot higher than investing in an index or using a Robo Advisor, but a lot lower than trading stocks.
+The effort to implement a value investing strategy is undoubtedly a lot higher than investing in an index or using a Robo Advisor but a lot lower than trading stocks.
 In terms of risk, risk minimization is a core part of the strategy.
-Using the Margin of Safety Method means that you are inherently buying stocks undervalued compared to their intrinsic value (the combined sum of the 10-year cash flow).
+Using the Margin of Safety Method means you inherently buy stocks undervalued compared to their intrinsic value (the combined sum of the 10-year cash flow).

-CANSLIM is one of the most outstanding growth stock investing strategies.
-It was designed by William J. O’Neil to produce market-beating profit performance.
+William J. O’Neil’s book “How to Make Money in Stocks” suggests that the CANSLIM method is the best strategy for stock investing.
+He designed it to produce market-beating profit performance.
 Using the CAN SLIM criteria in your investing should mean profitable returns.
-Current Earnings, Annual Earnings, New Products, Supply, Leaders, Institutional Sponsorship & Market Direction are vital criteria.
+Current Earnings, Annual Earnings, New Products, Supply, Leaders, Institutional Sponsorship, and Market Direction are vital criteria.